Work faster with a better Finder that arranges windows fast with keyboard shortcuts.

 Rename

-Rename in place — no slow double-click dance.
+Rename in place without the slow double-click dance.

 +T